00-Evan/00-Evan.github.io/_posts/2020/2020-06-19-coming-soon-to-shattered-new-sights-and-sounds.md

     alt: "Huntress"
     title: "Huntress"

+#This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
+tag: "ICON: DISPLAY"
 ---

 Hey Dungeoneers, the next Shattered update is nearing completion, so let me share what's coming!